enzo-project/enzo-e/doc/source/devel/param.rst

 Let’s walk through an example where we want to introduce a new parameter to :cpp:class:`!EnzoMethodHeat`.
-Suppose we want to add a new parameter to the called :par:param:`!my_param`.
+Suppose we want to add a new parameter called :par:param:`!my_param`.
 The full name of this parameter would be :par:param:`!Method:heat:my_param`.

-The steps are as-follows:
+The steps are as follows:

 1. Introduce a new member-variable (aka an attribute) to :cpp:class:`!EnzoMethodHeat` (in the ``EnzoMethodHeat.hpp`` file).
    For the sake of example, let's imagine that we want to directly store the value specified in the parameter-file in a member-variable (a.k.a. an attribute) named  ``my_param_``.